 Our Community History -- The Beginning of the Congregation

 In 1723, a young woman and her mother saw the children in the streets near Salzburg, Austria that were too poor to be in the public school that required tuition.
-Their parents were working all day, and the children had no one to educate them or to watch out for them during the day.
-Maria Hyacintha and her mother, who were Third Order Franciscans, took it upon themselves to begin educating the young people in their home.
-Soon other women joined them, and so the Congregation began!
+Their parents were working all day at the salt mines, and the children had no one to educate them or to watch out for them during the day.
+Maria Hyacintha and her mother, who were Third Order Franciscans, took it upon themselves to begin educating the young girls in their home.

 Motherhouse Moved to Vienna